 For those who are considering a USDA loan, the first step is to make sure the potential property is in an approved zone.
 Your loan officer can help walk you through the process but you can also log onto USDA’s website where all you need do is enter the property address to see if the home is within an acceptable area.

-Conventional loans up to $548,250 are either approved using guidelines set by Fannie Mae and Freddie Mac.
+Conventional loans are available up to $766,550 in South Carolina approved using guidelines set by Fannie Mae and Freddie Mac.
 The minimum down payment for either program is 5.0% yet there are special programs that only ask for 3.0% down for owner-occupied properties.

 Conventional loans are also available to finance more than just a primary residence and are used to purchase a vacation or beach home or rental property as well.
 For example, say a couple is looking to buy a vacation property in Charleston.
 They intend to rent it out during the summer but will live there during the fall and winter.
 The sales price is $400,000 and they intend to put down at least 20%.
 It’s important to understand the difference between a rental property and a vacation home.

 A property is considered a vacation home if it is not rented out for more than two weeks per year, otherwise, it’s considered a rental.
 The difference between the two is the minimum down payment required and the interest rate.
 You can expect to have a slightly higher rate and larger down payment requirement for a rental property compared to a vacation or second home.

 Which of these is the ideal choice for a first-time buyer?
 If you have funds saved up for a down payment and closing costs then you might consider a conventional loan that requires no monthly mortgage insurance or upfront mortgage insurance premium.